amd/MxGPU-Virtualization/smi-lib/cli/cpp/docs/external/README.md

 The tool can be run after installing and loading the driver.
 Tool is located on the /usr/src/gim-<specific_name>/smi-lib/tool path (for example gim-0.staging.psdb.830). specific_name changes and depends on the system and driver version.
 In order for the tool to work, it is necessary for the libamdsmi.so to be located in the same folder as the tool or it can be on the system path as well (/usr/lib). libamdsmi.so can be found on the following path gim/smi-lib/build/amdsmi/Release/libamdsmi.so.

 Running the tool is possible by just executing the executable file, e.g. sudo ./amd-smi list

+## Installation
+To install the tool system-wide:

+Navigate to the cpp directory:
+    cd smi_lib/cli/cpp

+Build the project if you haven't already:
+    make [BUILD_TYPE=<debug|release>]

+Install the tool:
+    sudo make install

+This will install the amd-smi binary to /usr/local/bin making the tool available for all users.
+Once installed, you can run the amd-smi command from any directory in your terminal without specifying the full path.

+## Uninstallation
+To remove the installed tool:

+Navigate to the cpp directory: cd smi_lib/cli/cpp

+Run the uninstall command:
+sudo make uninstall

+This command deletes all files that were installed by the sudo make install command

 ## Commands
 On the top level, the tool supports multiple commands each having its own set of mandatory or optional arguments for more granular control of the tool.